ThaisAlvarenga/Toyol/MDM/Jack/DesignLogbook.md

 # 11/22/2024

 I created a [checklist](../Jack/Arts_Checklist.pdf) of all the art assets for Savannah to work on — there’s a lot to tackle!
 I’ve also started searching for sound effects and background music for the game to bring the atmosphere to life.

+# 11/27/2024

+I finished creating the outside neighborhood scene in Godot.
+It’s nothing too complex — just some simple coding.
+I’ve also gathered all the basic sound effects we need.
+For the background music, I actually played it myself on a virtual piano, lol.
+Super proud of that!